Inflammation vs. Infection. (Often confused)

 14/01/2021 6:46

-Inflammation and infection are two closely related but separate phenomena.
-The definition of inflammation is much broader than infection.
-(Which usually produces an inflammatory response.)
+The manifestation of inflammation is much broader than pathogens infection.
+Which usually produces an inflammatory response.

 Inflammation vs. Infection.
 (Often confused.)